kntjspr/Microsoft-Office365-Activated/README.md

 # MSOffice365-KMS Activated
-It downloads MS Office 365 based on the Deployment Tool for Office 365 tool by Microsoft but with a twist.
-It includes a KMS activation to get MS Office 365 for free.
+MSOffice 365 using Office Deployment Tool + KMS

 It also has a configuration file that allows you to install different MSOffice versions, architectures, and language and exclude some parts of MSOffice programs like Outlook, Groove Music, Lynx, etc.